Code of Conduct 2022

 We each have an obligation to speak up if, in the course of our employment, we encounter a situation that raises legal or ethical concerns.
 This includes potential fraud or other wrongdoing, whether within the Firm or by an external party.
 If you have a concern regarding a potential violation of this Code or a Firm policy, it is your responsibility to promptly inform at least one of: your supervisor, a member of LCD, your HR representative, a designated contact under a specific policy or procedure or the Integrity Hotline.

-Morgan Stanley encourages employees raising concerns to identify themselves so that the information can be reviewed promptly and thoroughly.
-The Firm will manage all reported concerns as confidentially as possible, including limiting the disclosure of the identity of the person raising the concerns, consistent with applicable law and our commitment to conduct a thorough review of any identified issues.
+Morgan Stanley encourages individuals raising concerns to identify themselves so that the information can be reviewed promptly and thoroughly.
+Reported concerns will be treated as confidentially as possible, including limiting the disclosure of the identity of the person raising the concerns, consistent with applicable law and Morgan Stanley’s commitment to conducting a thorough review of any identified issues.
 In addition, the Firm provides a mechanism for anonymous reporting through the Integrity Hotline, and otherwise as required by law.

-If your concerns relate to the conduct of the Chief Executive Officer or a member of the Board of Directors of Morgan Stanley, you can report your concerns to the Chief Legal Officer, who will notify the Board of Directors, as appropriate; provided, however, that concerns involving the Chief Legal Officer should be reported to the Chief Human Resources Officer, who will notify the Chief Audit Officer (who, in turn, will notify the Board of Directors’ Independent Lead Director or Chairman of the Audit Committee).
+If your concerns relate to the conduct of the Chief Executive Officer or a member of the Board of Directors of Morgan Stanley, you can report your concerns to the Chief Legal Officer, who will notify the Board of Directors, as appropriate.
+Concerns involving the Chief Legal Officer should be reported to the Chief Human Resources Officer, who will notify the Chief Audit Officer (who, in turn, will notify the Board of Directors’ Independent Lead Director or Chairman of the Audit Committee).

 The Firm’s global Integrity Hotline provides an additional mechanism to report misconduct, by phone or online, if you believe the concern has not been appropriately resolved or if you prefer to report the concern through another channel or anonymously.
 The Integrity Hotline is available 24 hours a day, 7 days a week.
 Click here for a list of local Integrity Hotline telephone numbers or to submit a report through the online portal.